tutored-community/book-store-app-flutter-master/README.md

 3) **Zip** the detail_tabs folder
 4) **Send** an email to info@tutored.it with attached to it the zipped folder!

+The winner will be chosen based on the aderence to the design ( try to make your UI as similar as possible to it! ) and the submission time.

 ## Where to get help
 A few resources to get you started if this is your first Flutter project: